oneapi-src/level-zero-spec/core/PROG.md

 | **Shared**              | Optional | Optional      | Optional          | Optional                 |
 | Cross-Device **Shared** | Optional | Optional      | Optional          | Optional                 |

-### Prefetch and Memory Advice
+### Cache Hints, Prefetch, and Memory Advice
+Cacheability hints may be provided via separate host and device allocation flags when memory is allocated.

 **Shared** allocations may be prefetched to a supporting device via the ::xeCommandListEncodeMemoryPrefetch API.
+Prefetching may allow memory transfers to be scheduled concurrently with other computations and may improve performance.

-Additionally, an application may provide memory advices for a **shared** allocation via the ::xeCommandListEncodeMemAdvise API, to override driver heuristics or migration policies.
+Additionally, an application may provide memory advice for a **shared** allocation via the ::xeCommandListEncodeMemAdvise API, to override driver heuristics or migration policies.

-@todo [**Ben**] more details from discussion about what prefetch and memadvise do and _when_ they should be used; sample code?
+Memory advice may avoid unnecessary or unprofitable memory transfers and may improve performance.

+Both prefetch and memory advice are asynchronous operations that are encoded into command lists.

 ## Images
 An image is used to store multi-dimensional and format-defined memory for optimal device access.